aboffelli/interomics/README.md

 The separator can be selected between: tab, comma, and semicolon.
 The "Header" checkbox interprets the first line of the file as the header when activated.

 The file content will be displayed on the side after being selected.
 A slide bar is provided to select the number of rows that are displayed.
-To display the whole file, select the "Display all"  checkbox.
+To display the entire file, select the "Display all" checkbox.